wintercms/docs/console-scaffolding.md

 <a name="scaffold-create-formwidget"></a>
 ### Create a FormWidget

-The `create:formwidget` command generates a back-end form widget, view and basic asset files.
+The `create:formwidget` command generates a backend form widget, view and basic asset files.
 The first parameter specifies the author and plugin name.
 The second parameter specifies the form widget class name.

     php artisan create:formwidget Acme.Blog CategorySelector

 <a name="scaffold-create-reportwidget"></a>
 ### Create a ReportWidget

-The `create:reportwidget` command generates a back-end report widget, view and basic asset files.
+The `create:reportwidget` command generates a backend report widget, view and basic asset files.
 The first parameter specifies the author and plugin name.
 The second parameter specifies the report widget class name.

     php artisan create:reportwidget Acme.Blog TopPosts